Dwim6464/-Operating-systems-Worksheet-2-Part-1/README.md

 <img width="789" height="328" alt="image" src="https://github.com/user-attachments/assets/a1075d08-32ea-422d-9133-279187ae87cd" />

 ## Definitions
-**Phony target** - It is used when make targets something that is not a file but instead a command.
+**Phony target** - It is used when Make targets something that is not a file but instead a command.
 It is also sometimes called a phony file.

+**grub-mkrescue** - A tool provided by the GRUB bootloader that creates a bootable ISO image containing a GRUB environment and your kernel /boot files.

+**Clean** - a phony target that deletes all temporary files.